Richard's Dubai Guide

 |News & Views||Your Recommendations|

 We admit we like Dubai!
-We like the weather, we like the attractions, we like the quality of most hotels, we like the adventurous and imaginative way it's been allowed to develop and we like the fact that it's rulers have, in general, made a great job of it all and seem to be held in high regard by both expats and nationals.
+We like the weather, we like the attractions, we like the quality of most hotels, we like the adventurous and imaginative way it's been allowed to develop, we like the many WOW factors and we like the fact that it's rulers have, in general, made a great job of it all and seem to be held in high regard by both expats and nationals.

 As such, resident expats, at least the sensible ones, hold to the mantra 'you know the rules, so stick to them'.
 Do the same, you'll be fine and you'll have a different, but fabulous, once in a lifetime holiday experience.
 Our Important Information page will give you a wealth of useful information about such things as the Currency of Dubai, the Necessities of Dubai and importantly the attitude to Drink and Drugs in Dubai.